vsanthanam/ScoreFive-2/README.md

 ## Development

 This project is hosted at phab.vsanthanam.com and manage using phacility tools.
 The copy on github is just a mirror, and only contains the `main` branch.
 To contribute, visit [the hosted phabricator install](https://phab.vsanthanam.com) and request a user account.
+You'll also need to [install arcanist](https://secure.phabricator.com/book/phabricator/article/arcanist_quick_start/)

 ### Running the Unit Tests